Our sewing machines need covers so dust and sunlight don’t get into the essential parts.

 Now I want to show you how fast I cut all the necessary pieces.

 Piecing in the hoop

 I have decided to use fleece as batting.
 I have a huge roll of red fleece ( I bought it at a garage sale for $5) and I need to use it somehow.
-I don’t make clothes from fleece, it’s synthetic fiber I am trying to stay away.
-But for the sewing machine cover it’s quite suitable.
+I don’t make clothes from fleece, it’s the synthetic fiber I am trying to stay away from.
+But for the sewing machine cover, it’s quite suitable.

 So I hooped a piece of tear-away stabilizer and a piece of red fleece (as batting).
 I used the biggest hoop I have.

-Amazon has a wide range of tear away embroidery stabilizer, this is in fact where I buy my stabilizer.
+Amazon has a wide range of tear-away embroidery stabilizers, this is in fact where I buy my stabilizer.

 I threaded the machine with my best quality embroidery thread – I chose a white color.

 Embroidery thread I also buy on Amazon, the brand name thread is usually less expensive than in-store.
 Not always.

 As for the bobbin – I am using prewound bobbins – they are real-time-savers – well, I am sure you know this already but anyway.
 I don’t need to change the thread for each piece, I will use this thread for all piecing.

 Now I know where to put my white square piece.
 But at the same time, I have to put the second piece – it’s a blue piece, I place it over the placement line wrong side up and stitch the same line again.